Fire ED Level 1

 The importance of educating and protecting children from the dangers and trauma that can be caused by fire, especially fires in and around the home, is widely recognised.
-Accordingly, Fire & Rescue NSW's firefighters have been visiting local primary schools and teaching fire safety to children through the Fire ED program for many years.
+Accordingly, Fire and Rescue NSW's firefighters have been visiting local primary schools and teaching fire safety to children through the Fire ED program for many years.

 Target age group